Women Counseling, How Does It Work?

 Come February, and another blessing came in the form of my parents buying their dream farm.
 I chipped in a little to make it happen, but it was primarily because of how hard-working they were.
 They moved to the farm at once and chose to look after sheep and cows instead of staying in the big city and being at high risk of contracting the coronavirus.

 It felt like a valid question since I kept seeing good men go all out with bad women.
-My definition of the latter was someone who would milk a guy for money and then leave them or cheat on them in the end.
-However, when the same guys came across a good woman – or someone willing to give her all without asking for anything – they would bow out more often than not.
+My definition of the latter was a woman who would milk a guy for money and then leave them or cheat on them in the end.
+However, when the same guys came across a good woman – or a woman willing to give her all without asking for anything – they would bow out more often than not.

-I found one right inside my workplace.
-I learn that our in-house psychologist also had a counseling certification and could provide counseling to us if need be, so I set an appointment that afternoon just for that existential question of mine.
+I found a woman counselor right inside my workplace, who specializes in women counseling.
+I learn that our in-house woman psychologist also had a counseling certification and could provide counseling to us if need be, so I set a counseling appointment that afternoon just for that existential question of mine.

 The counselor nodded.
 “I understand now.
 If you have not noticed it yet, the common tactic of those “bad women” – as you call them – is that they act like damsels in distress.
 The chivalrous side of those guys has made them want to come to those women’s aid and take care of them.
 Unfortunately, in your case, they may not feel that way because you are very independent.”